NSU-SU19CSE299S01/SU19CSE299S01G07NSU/README.md

 Although the project is solely a non-profitable effort towards the representation of our country, still there are some revenue generating process in it.

-There will be booking (ticket/hotels) system through the website which will allow the flow of revenue through the website.
-However, we, the developers will not be taking any part of it.
+There will be booking (hotels) system through the website which will allow the flow of revenue through the website.
+However, we, the developers will be taking only 10% of the cost of the booking going through our website.

 **Payment Methods** :

 We will be using Bkash, Credit/Debit Cards as our basic payment methods for any kind of transactions.

-**N.B** : Final outcome may include some more features or design upgrade.
+We used "Stripe checkout" system to manage the transaction done with cards.